LimJing7/ml-stance-detection/README.md

 # Multilingual Stance Detection

 We are tackling the problem of stance detection.
 Given a text and a topic, we want to predict the stance of the text towards the topic.
-In this repo, we are interested in the problem of 0-shot language transfer for stance detection.
+In this repo, we are interested in the problem of zero-shot language transfer for stance detection.
 That is we train on stance detection using English datasets before performing evaluation on non-English datasets.

 ## Datasets Used
 Unless otherwise stated, English datasets are from [mdl-stance-robustness](https://github.com/UKPLab/mdl-stance-robustness). \